J. Cleaveland Cady: Commercial

 In 1872, Cady designed the Demarest Railroad Depot in Bergen County, New Jersey.
-In 1878, he designed an office in Dutch style for Harper Brother's Publishing House.
+In 1878, he designed an office in Dutch Colonial style for Harper Brother's Publishing House.
 American Architect and Building News said, "The whole room is the quaintest of quaint—a place to linger in."

 Cady designed four commercial buildings that were considered skyscrapers in their day—the nine-story Gallatin Bank Building (1886, demolished) in New York City, the ten-story Lancashire Fire Insurance Company (1889) in New York City, the twelve-story Shoe and Leather Bank (1893) in New York City, and the Phoenix Mutual Life Insurance Company (1897, demolished) in Hartford, Connecticut.
 The seven-story retail and residential towers of the Metropolitan Opera House were also considered skyscrapers.

 Cady was Richard Morris Hunt's biggest rival for the Tribune Tower competition; although the latter eventually won and designed the building in New York.
 However, Cady published his design in the July 1874 edition of The New–York Sketch–Book of Architecture.

-Professional affiliations

-In 1857, Cady was a founder of the American Institute of Architects (AIA).
-However, Cady did not become an AIA member until he was working professionally in 1864.
-He was made an AIA Fellow in 1865.

-Cady gave a presentation on old Dutch farmhouses of colonial New Jersey to the AIA New York City chapter.
-He also published a paper on opera houses in the AIA journal.